sir-george2500/share_prompts/README.md

  # Share Prompt - AI Prompt Sharing Platform

-Share Prompt is a web application that allows users to share and discover creative AI prompts.
+Share Prompt is a web application that allows users to share and discover creative AI prompts. to setup this project
-This project is a great example of building a full-stack application using Next.js. to setup this project

 I implemented the search functionality using Next JS, allowing users to find prompts efficiently.